How To Control and Prevent Late Blight

 Phytophthora infestans is one of the most destructive plant pathogens in the world.
 Also known as late blight, this pathogen is the notorious culprit behind the Potato Famine of the 1840s in Ireland, and many other severe epidemics since.

-Scientists have conducted intensive studies of the plant pathology and late blight management over the past 150 years due to the economical significance of disease outbreaks.
-Solanaceae crops such as potatoes (Solanum tuberosum) and tomatoes (Solanum lycopersicum) and ornamental plants such as petunias are particularly vulnerable.
+Scientists have conducted intensive studies of the plant pathology and late blight management over the past 150 years due to the economic significance of disease outbreaks.
+Solanaceae crops such as potatoes and tomatoes and ornamental plants such as petunias are particularly vulnerable.

-Late blight can result in severe symptoms that are visible on different parts of the host plant including stems, leaves, fruits, and tubers.
+Late blight causes severe symptoms visible on different parts of the host plant including stems, leaves, fruits, and tubers.
 In cold and wet conditions, late blight can wipe out entire fields in a matter of days.
-Infected plants take on a brown and wilted appearance as if being damaged by frost.
+Infected plants take on a brown and wilted appearance as if damaged by frost.

-Systemic fungicides are the most common treatment to combat this plant pathogen, but with many drawbacks.
+Systemic fungicides are the most common treatment to combat this plant pathogen, but they come with many drawbacks.
 Fungicides can be expensive, most are prohibited in organic production, they pose risks to the environment, and may lead to the development of resistant strains.
-Pathogen resistance is one reason why even in the present time, late blight continues to cause over $6 billion in damages every year to tomato and potato crops.
+Pathogen resistance is one reason why late blight continues to cause billions of dollars in damage every year to tomato and potato crops.

 Late blight is a host-specific pathogen that requires plant tissue to grow.
 This oomycete can produce both sexually and asexually.
-Asexual reproduction happens rapidly and can widely disperse the pathogen throughout the growing season and sexual reproduction helps with the genetic diversity in order to develop resistance genes to combat fungicides.
+Asexual reproduction happens rapidly and can widely disperse the pathogen throughout the growing season.
+Sexual reproduction helps with the genetic diversity in order to develop resistance genes to combat fungicides.

 The majority of the reproduction happens asexually during the disease cycle.
 P. infestans develops sporangiospores or specialized branched hyphae that leaves a host plant through the stomata of stems and leaves.
 These sporangiospores produce sporangia or zoosporangia which are often released in the mornings when there is a drop in relative humidity and the environment is warmer.